dalijolijo/easyMN.services/README.md

     Save this collateral address in a text file, you need this for easyMN.services.

-7. Send 25,000 BTDX coins to your new generated wallet address and wait for 15 confirmations
+7. Send 10,000 BSD coins to your new generated wallet address and wait for 15 confirmations

     ![bsd_send](bsd_send.png)